hihihioli/twidilers/readme.md

 # Do before deployment:
 * Fix bugs
-* finish backend for hosting
 * Email integration (See below)
+* Mod tools.
+* Oauth
-* Set google oAuth to deployment(https://console.cloud.google.com/apis/credentials?authuser=6&project=twidilers&supportedpurview=project)
+    * Set google oAuth to deployment (see above for link)
         * Change uri to twidilers.com
-* Change github oAuth uri to twidilers.com(https://github.com/settings/applications/2831103)
+    * Change github oAuth uri to twidilers.com

 # New feature wishlist
 ## General features